glondu/belenios/INSTALL.md

     make all

-and you can skip the next two sections.
+and you can skip the next two sections and go directly to the _Documentation_ section.

 If you are familiar with OCaml, please read the `opam-bootstrap.sh` shell script, or the following two sections to compile Belenios with